talwat/lowfi/README.md

 ```

 and making sure `$HOME/.cargo/bin` is added to `$PATH`.
+Also see [Extra Features](#extra-features) for extended functionality.

 ### Release Binaries

-If you're struggling or unwilling to use cargo, you can just download
+If you're struggling or unwilling to use cargo, you can just download the
 precompiled binaries from the [latest release](https://github.com/talwat/lowfi/releases/latest).

 ### AUR